 See the Lagoa de Albufeira guide.

 Still somewhat of a secret, this beach in Sintra is almost tourist-free, with only a few foreigners on the sand and the sea.
-It’s essentially the beach of local families, but the waters are often taken over by surfers, mostly young beginners.
+It’s essentially the beach of local families, but the waters are often taken over by surfers and bodyboarders, mostly young beginners.
 It’s located not far from Europe’s westernmost point at Cabo da Roca, and within walking distance (about 30 minutes) from the picturesque village of Azenhas do Mar.
 It’s a great option if you want to avoid the summer crowds of Praia Grande.

 See the Praia do Magoito guide.